yudiiansyaah/YudS-OSINT/README.md

    ```

 6. **Run the Application**
-   -* To run the API with Uvicorn:
+   - To run the API with Uvicorn:
      ```bash
-     cd YudS-OSINT-main/api
+     cd YudS-OSINT/api
      ```
      ```
      python3 my_api.py
      ```
-    -* To start the application:
+    - To start the application:
      - Open new terminal
      ```bash
-     cd Yuds-OSINT-main
+     cd Yuds-OSINT
      streamlit run main.py
      ```